gianyrox/tasklapp/src/database/seeds/README.md

-# Supabase Test User Seed Files
+# Supabase Test Data Seed Files

-This directory contains SQL scripts for creating test users in the Supabase Auth system and the application's users table.
+This directory contains SQL scripts for creating test data in the Supabase database, including users, friendships, and tasks.

 ## File Structure

+### User Seed Files
 - `function.sql` - Contains the function definition for adding test users
 - `user1.sql` to `user15.sql` - Individual files for adding each test user
 - `all_users.sql` - A file that includes all individual user files to add all users at once

+### Friendship Seed Files
+- `friendships_function.sql` - Contains the function definition for adding friendships
+- `friendships.sql` - Creates a network of friendships between test users

+### Task Seed Files
+- `tasks_function.sql` - Contains the function definition for adding tasks
+- `tasks.sql` - Creates a variety of tasks with different statuses and priorities

+### Master Seed File
+- `all_data.sql` - Runs all seed files in the correct order to populate the entire database

 ## Using the Seed Files